 Is a brown egg sack a failed one?

 Yes, but not like you would think.
 Discoid Roaches give live birth once a month (or can depending on your husbandry).
 When the egg sack is ready it turns brittle, the babies hatch inside the mothers womb, come out and look like little white dots before they turn into brown roaches and the egg case get's dispelled.

 How often do you change the bedding?

 We don't!
 Babies thrive in Frazz (Roach Poop) it's what they nourish on in the beginning and it gives them the nutrions they need as well as makes them resilient.
-Unless you have a mold issue from left over food or something, there is no need to change it.
+Unless you have a mold issue from left over food or something or have a mite infestation, there is no need to change it.

 The Full Setup!